lpodo/portfolio2/docs/DEV-CONTEXT.md

 ---

+## Data Model — Position vs Ticker (the central invariant)

+A position carries ONLY what is unique to that lot:
+`id, ticker, qty, entry, note, purchaseDate, broker` — and for sold lots, `sold, sellPrice, sellCurrency` (the sale is frozen at those values).

+Everything shared by all holders of a ticker lives in `tickerData[ticker]`:
+`current, currency, shortName, instrumentType, exchangeName, marketState, priceType, regularMarketPrice, previousClose, category, region, sector, isin, alerts`.

+**Reads go through the `getPositionX(pos)` helper layer** (see "Things Not to Break" #14).
+Helpers resolve sold vs active: a sold position reports `sellPrice`/`sellCurrency`; an active one reads `tickerData`.
+Never read a migrated field off the position object — after Stage 5 it isn't there.

+**`refreshTicker` writes ONLY `tickerData`** — it never touches position objects.
+Price/metadata are ticker-level, so one write updates every holder.

+### Migration chain (idempotent, runs at startup + after every cloud load)

+Order is load-bearing:
+1. `liftAttrsFromPositions` — category/region/sector → tickerData, delete from position
+2. `migrateSoldPositions` — old sold lots: `current → sellPrice`, `currency → sellCurrency`
+3. `migrateMetaToTicker` — metadata + current + currency → tickerData (current/currency ACTIVE positions only — a sold lot's values are historical and must not seed the live ticker)
+4. `stripMigratedFieldsFromPositions` — physically delete the now-dead fields from positions (self-sufficient: re-copies to tickerData before deleting)

+**Why the order matters:** step 2 must convert a sold lot's `current` into `sellPrice` BEFORE step 4 deletes `current`.
+Reordering silently loses historical sale prices.
+Each step only fills what's absent / deletes what's present, so re-running on every load is safe and self-healing.
+This makes old exports (pre-split, e.g. v1.3.12) upgrade cleanly.

+---

 ## Service Worker

 Stale-while-revalidate strategy.
 Both fetch paths must bypass the browser HTTP cache, otherwise GitHub Pages' default `Cache-Control: max-age=600` causes the SW to recache stale content: